TheMarlboroMan/js-tile-mapper/README.md

 # TODO:

-- Separate into various files
 - Fix cell resizing.
 - Add support for custom sets.
-- Add support for multiple export types.
+- Add support for json IMPORT
+- Do it ECMA6 style.